 One member wrote about an app they use to stay fit: “I just started an exercise program for all my lung problems.
 It’s an app I have on my iPad, and I mirror it on my TV.
 It covers breathing, balance, walking, meditation — all pretty easy, and I can do it at my own pace.”

 Be sure to ask your doctor about what kind of exercise may be right for you to help you avoid worsening PAH symptoms.
-Your health care provider can give you a referral for a physical therapist who can work with you to find an appropriate level of physical activity.
+Your healthcare provider can give you a referral for a physical therapist who can work with you to find an appropriate level of physical activity.

 A type of pulmonary hypertension, PAH is a rare medical condition.
 Specifically, it’s a heart and pulmonary disease that causes blood vessels in the lungs to become blocked, narrowed, or destroyed.
 This can result in high blood pressure in the lungs.
 In people with PAH, the right side of the heart works harder than the left side to pump blood through damaged pulmonary blood vessels, which can weaken and damage the heart muscle and lead to heart failure.